Secundative language: Terminology

-This language type was called dechticaetiative in an article by Edward L. Blansitt, Jr. (from Greek dekhomai 'take, receive' and an obscure second element, unlikely kaitoi 'and indeed'), but that term did not catch on.
+This language type was called dechticaetiative in an article by Edward L. Blansitt, Jr. (from Greek dekh- 'take, receive' and aitiatikḗ 'accusative', intended to suggest "recipient-as-accusative"), but that term did not catch on.
 They have also been called anti-ergative languages and primary object languages.

 Usage

 Ditransitive verbs have two arguments other than the subject: a theme that undergoes the action and a recipient that receives the theme (see thematic relation).
-In a secundative language, the recipient of a ditransitive verb is treated in the same way as the single object of a monotransitive verb, and this syntactic category is called primary object, which is equivalent to the indirect object in English.
-The theme of a ditransitive verb is treated separately and called secondary object, which is equivalent to the direct object.
+In a secundative language, the primary object which is the recipient of a ditransitive verb, equivalent to the indirect object, is treated in the same way as the single object of a monotransitive verb.
+The secondary object which is the theme of a ditransitive verb, is treated separately.

-English is not a true secundative language, as neither the theme nor recipient is primary, or either can be primary depending on context.

-A true secundative construction is found in West Greenlandic, the direct object of a monotransitive verb appears in the absolutive case:
+Secundative constructions are found in West Greenlandic, where the direct object of a monotransitive verb appears in the absolutive case:

 In a ditransitive sentence, the recipient appears in absolutive case and the theme is marked with the instrumental case:

 Similarly, in Lahu, both the patient of a monotransitive verb and the recipient of a ditransitive verb are marked with the postposition thàʔ:

 In secundative languages with passive constructions, passivation promotes the primary object to subject.
 For example, in Swahili:

 the recipient Fatuma is promoted to subject and not the theme zawadi 'gift'.